gracelang/language/website/GraceModules/io.md

         // moved the read/write position backward by n iterator -> FileStream
         // returns self
-    hasNext -> Boolean
-        // returns true is next will return a character,
-        // and false if it will raise an exception. next -> String
-        // returns the next Unicode character from the file.
-        // Raises IteratorExhausted if there is none pathname -> String
+    pathname -> String
-        // the name of the file underlying this fileStream eof -> Boolean
+        // the name of the file underlying this FileStream isatty -> Boolean
-        // true if the read–write position is at the end of the file. isatty -> Boolean
         // true if this fileStream is interactive
     == (other) -> Boolean